jon-jacky/Piety/doc/directories.md

 - **scripts**: Python scripts that run applications as tasks or jobs under a non-blocking event loop.

-- **scripts.twisted**: Python scripts that run applications as tasks or jobs under a Twisted event loop coded in the scripts here.

-- **scripts.twisted_eventloop**: Python scripts that run applications as tasks or jobs under the Twisted event loop in the *twisted* directory.

 - **select**: Non-blocking event loop using Unix *select*, used by *piety.run*.

 - **shell**: Python shell, *pysh*.

 - **test**: shell scripts and modules that test code in other directories.

-- **twisted**: Non-blocking event loop using the Twisted reactor, optionally used by *piety.run* and by scripts in *scripts.twisted_eventloop*

 - **unix**: modules for running Piety on a Unix-like host.
      We may add directories for other platforms in the future.